Kris Brown, President

-Bindu Macchiavello is the Director of Finance at the Brady Campaign and Center to Prevent Gun Violence.
+Bindu Macchiavello is the Director of Finance for Brady.
 She is responsible for implementing and managing financial-related activities across the organization which includes financial planning and analysis, financial reporting, financial systems management, accounting and treasury operations.
 Prior to joining Brady, Bindu was the Director of Financial Management and Business Operations at AARP where she established, managed and enhanced financial processes and was responsible for a $500M expense budget.
 Previously, Bindu was the Manager of Treasury Operations at US Airways where she developed processes to manage $11 billion in domestic and international cash transactions.
 Bindu is a CPA and has an MBA in Finance from George Washington University and a BS in Accounting from George Mason University.

 Janet Stone, Vice President of Partnerships